Step 1 – mapping the concepts

 Where do the values fit in our approach?

-Harold Laswell (opposite), the grandfather of corporate communication, defines it in the following way: Who says what to whom through which channel for what effect.
+Harold Laswell (opposite), the grandfather of corporate communication, defines marketing in the following way: Who says what to whom through which channel for what effect.
 Values are at the heart of the Who.
 They will therefore be deployed throughout the model, right up to the effects.

 The importance of values in the success of a company has been detailed and popularized by Collins and Porras in Built to last, a must-read for every leader.